 Mode of Realizing Organizational Goal

 The organizational goal is realized from social benefits and consumer satisfaction.
-Hence, the emphasis is placed on voluntary and better exchange of services and goods between marketers and consumers.
+Hence, the emphasis is placed on voluntary and better exchange of goods and services between marketers and consumers.

 Formative audience research analysis is carried out to proffer better products, services, and message designs with effective and acceptable segmentation, communication, and distribution strategies.
 Hence, the messages are not always delivered to the general audience but to the target audience.